-- Huawei: Turn Energy Settings to Normal and add Strava to "Protected Apps"
+- Turn Energy Settings to Normal and add Strava to “Protected Apps.”

-- OnePlus (using OxygenOS Settings): Battery > battery optimization > switch to 'all apps' > select Strava > don't optimize.
+- OnePlus (using OxygenOS Settings): Settings > Battery > Battery optimization > select menu at the top > switch to All apps list > Strava > Don't optimize.

 - Final Steps

-- If you are willing to get your hands a little dirty, try running one of the free apps that presents detailed GPS operating information.
+- Try running one of the free apps that present detailed GPS operating information.
 “GPS Status” is a free app that can reset your GPS and download fresh A-GPS data.
 The link to download the app is here, and you should see it eventually reporting 5 or more satellites acquired, and an overall accuracy range of fewer than 30 meters if everything is working properly.

 Even if your device is in the same place and the same setting as before, it may behave differently from one day to the next.
 Typically, the device needs to receive signals from about 5 satellites to get an accurate estimate of its position.
 With the changing position of the satellites, changing weather patterns, and the changing nature of the Earth's outer atmosphere, there are enough parts of the GPS system outside of your direct control and observation that it is difficult to make conclusions about what specifically is causing inconsistent performance.
 We recommend you try repeatedly before making a judgment about the best ways to work with your device's GPS in your settings.